 amid plenty”, – it becomes obvious - this is the time to question the basic flaws of the financial system.

 Systems were made for men and not men for systems.
 The interest of man is self development and that is above all systems

 A lot of people around the world are slowly beginning to grasp the significance of the changes to the financial system that was ushered in by that decision in 1971.

-That decision completely altered the parameters applying to the way “money” can be created and used.
+altered the parameters applying to the way “money” can be created and used.
 It transformed the monetary system into a system that has the power to benefit every member of the society by relieving them, and their society, of the ever growing burden

 The potential and the opportunity are there, but it will not evolve of its own accord.